amaxwell/tlutility/index.md

 ## Beta Testing
 There is usually a beta release available on the [Releases Page](https://github.com/amaxwell/tlutility/releases) which is more recent than the latest official release.
 These are likely to have bugs, so any testing and feedback is appreciated.

+Instructions for downloading the source and compiling it are [available here](Building.html).

 ## License
 TeX Live Utility is free software, and released under the [BSD License](License.html)